Inside the fight to label sugary, salty and fatty foods in Canada

 RECOMMENDED READING

-"Health Canada has lost its way on the obesity issue"
+'Health Canada has lost its way on the obesity issue'

 Nine days after the September meeting in Ottawa, Pierre Sabourin, an assistant deputy minister at Health Canada, sent a follow-up letter to all of those who had attended.